 Visiting Assistant Professor of Law

 Professor Rahall received a B.A. from Hampshire College, an M.A. in Performance Studies from NYU and a J.D. from Fordham Law School.
-She directed several theatre productions in New York City before beginning her legal career, and her scholarly writing has focused on performance and the law.
+She directed several theatre productions in New York City before beginning her legal career.

 Seattle University School of Law